elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-methods-and-approaches-are-used-in-historical-anthropology-to-study-ancient-societies.md

 url: /learn/education-studies/questions/what-methods-and-approaches-are-used-in-historical-anthropology-to-study-ancient-societies
 score: -1.0
 related_article1:
-    id: 170038
+    id: 170034
-    title: How can you ensure that your paraphrasing maintains the original meaning of the text?
+    title: >-
+        How should quotations be incorporated into writing assignments to support arguments effectively?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-you-ensure-that-your-paraphrasing-maintains-the-original-meaning-of-the-text
+    url: /learn/education-studies/questions/how-should-quotations-be-incorporated-into-writing-assignments-to-support-arguments-effectively
 related_article2:
-    id: 170050
+    id: 170046
-    title: How did ancient societies manage resources to ensure sustainability and environmental balance?
+    title: >-
+        What impact did agriculture have on population density and the support of non-food producers?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-did-ancient-societies-manage-resources-to-ensure-sustainability-and-environmental-balance
+    url: /learn/education-studies/questions/what-impact-did-agriculture-have-on-population-density-and-the-support-of-nonfood-producers
 related_article3:
-    id: 170039
+    id: 170048
-    title: Why are primary source documents important in historical assignments?
+    title: >-
+        What factors influenced population density in pre-agricultural societies, and how did these change over time?
     subject: Education Studies
-    url: /learn/education-studies/questions/why-are-primary-source-documents-important-in-historical-assignments
+    url: /learn/education-studies/questions/what-factors-influenced-population-density-in-preagricultural-societies-and-how-did-these-change-over-time
 related_article4:
-    id: 170038
+    id: 170037
-    title: How can you ensure that your paraphrasing maintains the original meaning of the text?
+    title: >-
+        What are some effective techniques for paraphrasing to avoid direct copying?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-you-ensure-that-your-paraphrasing-maintains-the-original-meaning-of-the-text
+    url: /learn/education-studies/questions/what-are-some-effective-techniques-for-paraphrasing-to-avoid-direct-copying
 related_article5:
-    id: 170043
+    id: 170047
+    title: >-
-    title: How did the role of women in food collection impact hunting and gathering societies?
+        How did the resource use and environmental impact of agricultural societies compare to hunting and gathering societies?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-did-the-role-of-women-in-food-collection-impact-hunting-and-gathering-societies
+    url: /learn/education-studies/questions/how-did-the-resource-use-and-environmental-impact-of-agricultural-societies-compare-to-hunting-and-gathering-societies
 ---

 &nbsp;